ViSovereign/swww-switcher/README.md

 2. Set the path to your images.

-3. Search or scroll, preview the image, then choose “Set” to apply it
+3. Search or scroll for that perfect image, then choose “Set” to apply it to all monitors.
+Go into the menu to apply it to only one monitor.

 4. Change extension settings to suit your needs.